DreamersofDay/guides/best-practices/README.md

 Testing
 -------

+* Don't modify the environment with anything that persists after a test has finished.
+* Don't make assertions on complex objects (including AR).
+This includes message assertions.
+* Don't nest descriptions
+* Avoid dynamic assertions where it isn't immediately obvious what the assertion is
-* Avoid `any_instance` in rspec-mocks and mocha.
-Prefer [dependency injection].
+* Avoid `any_instance` Prefer [dependency injection].
 * Avoid `let!` in RSpec.
 * Avoid using instance variables in tests.
 * Avoid testing private methods.
 * Avoid stubbing methods on the class you are testing.
+* Avoid using VCR if there are other options
-* Disable real HTTP requests to external services with `WebMock.disable_net_connect!`.
+* Disable real HTTP requests to external services
 * Test background jobs with a [`Delayed::Job` matcher].
 * Use named `subject` in RSpec.
-* Use [stubs and spies] \(not mocks\) in isolated tests.
-* Use a single level of abstraction within scenarios.
 * Use an `it` example or test method for each execution path through the method.
-* Use [assertions about state] for incoming messages.
-* Use stubs and spies to assert you sent outgoing messages.
-* Use a [Fake] to stub requests to external services.
 * Use integration tests to execute the entire app.
-* Use non-[SUT] methods in expectations when possible.
 * Add at least one acceptance test with Capybara following the happy path for every feature that adds or changes something in the UI.